Judicial Technology and Automation Committee

 In September 2005, the Indiana Supreme Court approved the first statewide jury list of 4,503,032 records, which contained 99.93% of the 18-and-older population according to the 2000 Indiana Census (4,506,089).

-The list— available for use in 2006—was created from a combination of BMV and DOR records which were merged after duplicates were eliminated.
+The list - first available for use in 2006 - was created from a combination of BMV and DOR records which were merged after duplicates were eliminated.
 With assistance from Purdue University, JTAC further filtered the resulting list by removing individuals identified as deceased or underage for jury service and those who had moved out of state.
 Finally, the list was validated against U.S. Postal Service address data, which standardized the form of addresses, added the county for each address, and flagged addresses that may have delivery errors.

 The new list is more inclusive of Indiana’s citizens, and has decreased the amount of undeliverable mail.
 Many courts have noticed a considerable increase in the diversity of jury pools.